Loumstar/Voice-Harmoniser/c/arduino/reducing_memory_usage.md

 ## Converting double to char/int:
 SRAM has 2 kB of memory

-As the size of each double is 4 bytes, converting this to an unsigned char, which is only 1 byte, significantly reduces the memory required.
+As the size of each double is 4 bytes, converting this to a char, which is only 1 byte, significantly reduces the memory required.

 ```
 char[2] sample[1024]